marabian/toxic-comment-classification/README.md

 Open the notebook file using Jupyter Notebook, or with Google Colab.

 ## Ideas for deployment
-Build a simple front-end with a text box which takes in raw text as input, and classifies the text.
+Build a simple front-end with a text box which takes in raw text as input, and classifies the text, and outputs level of toxicity (or non-toxic).
 Use Flask server running on a Docker container to host the app.
 Consider ECS Fargate containers for deployment.

 ## Resources
 https://machinelearningmastery.com/how-to-reduce-overfitting-in-deep-learning-with-weight-regularization/